What is one problem you should keep in mind when researching information on the internet?

-Fake news is another term used to describe deliberately false or misleading information that is usually spread online.
+Fake news is another term used to describe deliberately false or misleading information about the pandemic, political news, and much more, that is usually spread online.

-The goals of disinformation campaigns vary, but they typically fall into one of two categories: to discredit an opponent or to influence public opinion.
+Why is fake news a problem?
+Because disinformation campaigns typically aim to discredit an opponent or to influence public opinion.
 Disinformation can be used to cast doubt on the credibility of a person or organization, or to make it seem like an opponent’s policies are more radical than they actually are.

 How much of the internet is fake

 There are billions of social media bots spreading misinformation.
-Check the infographic below to see the exact numbers for Facebook and Twitter based on their official annual reports.
+Check the infographic below to see the exact numbers and percentage of unreliable information on the internet for Facebook and Twitter.

+They affect the trust that social media users have in the media platforms.
 Bot farms and social media play a huge role in spreading fake news and disinformation.
 Platforms like Twitter or Facebook allow users to share stories without verifying their sources.
 Anyone can share information with a large number of people with several clicks.
-And many social media users believe what they see online without questioning it.
+And many social media news consumers believe what they see online without questioning it.